 This may not seem like the most conventional motto for making a meaningful Lenten journey, but it is a reality in our home.
-For while I appreciate the more traditional, reflective and reverent aspects of the season, my children’s hearts respond best to joy and celebration.
+While I appreciate the more traditional, reflective, and reverent aspects of the season, my children’s hearts respond best to joy and celebration.
 Thus, I tend to punctuate our observance of Lent with – don’t judge me, please – partying!

 Just what is a Pretzel Play Date, you might ask?